 A must have wristwatch for the jet setting gentleman.
 “Les Bemonts Ultra Slim”, Edox’s record breaking collection boasting the thinnest calendar watch to date.
 Cutting edge, yet stylish designs keep these watchmakers busy, pairing up as timekeepers for high-class offshore races, Class 1 Powerboat Championships and WRC rally drivers.

 An original player of traditional Swiss watchmakers, Eterna spent the earlier days of their career revolutionising the industry.
-From designing the first integrated alarm system, to the clever ball-bearing-mounted rotor, Eterna continues to solve watchmakers challenges.
-These pioneers utilise an automatic in-house caliber 3030, with signature big date function and iconic slim design amongst their distinctive watch collections.
-The 1856 Skeleton, the Super Kontiki Chronograph and the Heritage collections are on our list for wristwatches with classical creativity and mechanical excellence.
+From designing the first integrated alarm system, to the clever ball-bearing-mounted rotor, Eterna continues to set and solve challenges.
+Their El Primero line is especially famous.

 From a tinkering top-quality watch repairman to the world-renowned Master of Complications, Franck Muller has made his place among global luxury watchmakers, and he’s staying there.
 Each year, Franck Muller releases one new timepiece collection, known as the “World Premiere”.
 This means that each and every year, the team of Swiss horologists that make up Franck Mueller must stay on their feet.
 Not an innovative moment missed, for oversight would disrupt the brands dense, yet rewarding heritage.
 A heritage that has lead the industry with key timepiece models, such as: the Master Banker, Revolution3, Colour Dreams, and Crazy Hours.